Emergent symmetry in mushroom-based foods

-\textit{Protein mycelium blend---} Figure \ref{fig05sup} summarizes the results of the automated model discovery to characterize the non-linear elastic behavior of the protein mycelium blend material in the in-plane and cross-plane directions for quasi-static tension, compression, and shear up to 10\%.
+From the high average $R^2$ values, we conclude that this two-term model with the isotropic linear neo Hookean term and the anisotropic exponential fiber term provides a reasonable fit to the data. \\[6.pt] {\textbf{\textsf{Protein mycelium blend.}}} Figure \ref{fig05sup} summarizes the results of the automated model discovery to characterize the non-linear elastic behavior of the protein mycelium blend material in the in-plane and cross-plane directions for quasi-static tension, compression, and shear up to 10\%.
 The dots indicate the experimental data of the quasi-static tension, compression, and shear tests from the average of $n=10$ samples each, the colored regions highlight the contributions of the individual model terms, and the $R^2$ values quantify the goodness of fit.
 Notably, the transversely isotropic constitutive neural network discovers a one-term model for training on each loading mode.
 The discovered tension only training model is $\psi = w_5 w_5^* \, [I_2-3]$.
 For training on compression only and shear only, the discovered model is simply $\psi = w_6 \, [\,\exp (\, w_6^* \, [I_2-3]) -1]$.
 All three individual training modes discover models that generalize moderately to the testing data with average $R^2_{\rm{mean}} = 0.6806, 0.7623, 0.7849$ for tension only, compression-only, and shear only.
-Interestingly, simultaneous training on tension, compression, and shear discovers the linear neo Hookean model, $\Psi = w_1 w_1^* [I_1-3]$, in contrast to the non-linear models discovered by the other three training modes.
+Interestingly, simultaneous training on tension, compression, and shear discovers the linear neo Hookean model, $\psi = w_1 w_1^* [I_1-3]$, in contrast to the non-linear models discovered by the other three training modes.
 This combined model also has the highest goodness of fit across all six in-plane and cross-plane experiments, with $R^2_{\rm{mean}} = 0.9378$.
 The fourth and fifth invariants are not discovered for any training mode for the protein mycelium blend material.
 The discovered parameters for the combined tension, compression, and shear model are $w_1^*=4.1216$ and $w_1=3.4689$\,kPa.
 Taken together, the discovered strain energy function for the protein mycelium blend is

 From the high average $R^2$ values, we conclude that this one-term model in terms of only the classical linear neo Hookean term provides an excellent fit to the data.